thinthunaing/FAQ-Accordion/README.md

 ## Acknowledgments

 I build this project design by myself.
-But for certain interaction I watched coder coder youtube channel.
+But for certain interaction I watched coder coder  @TheCoderCoder youtube channel.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**